shubhamjoshi32/Data-Analytics-SQL/README.md

-![Top Paying Skills for data Analyst](Assets/Sum_of_salary_year_avg_by_skills.png) *Bar graph visualizing the salary for the top 10 skill for data analysts are generated with PowerBi as a result my SQL query results*
+![Top Paying Skills for data Analyst](Assets/Sum_of_salary_year_avg_by_skills.png) *Bar graph visualizing the salary for the top 10 skill for data analysts are generated with PowerBi as a result my SQL query results which exported into the .csv format*

 ### 3. In-Demand Skills for Data Analysts